tedhchen/twitter_timeline_grab/README.md

 # Twitter timeline grab

+log_errorcheck.py runs through the log.txt file produced by collect.py and outputs Twitter accounts that encountered an error.

-This code is a revision of the original forked from Fridolin Linder's github ([flinder](https://github.com/flinder)).
+collect.py and tweet_collector.py are revisions of the original forked from Fridolin Linder's github ([flinder](https://github.com/flinder)).
 It takes Twitter IDs instead of usernames.

 ## Usage